vividfax/p5.sketchbook/README.md

 ### Reset page to setup() state

 Resets the currently shown page's variables to their original state as written in the setup() function.
 Includes everything that was drawn prior to book.run().
-Again, using mousePressed() as an example.
+Again, using keyPressed() as an example.

-    function mousePressed() {
+    function keyPressed() {

         book.reset();
     }